statisticalbiotechnology/cb2030/qa/testing.md

 * Q: Could you clearify the concept of using critical values?
 When do you use this instead of *p* values, and what is the difference?
   Q: What is the difference between *p* value and critical value?
 When do use which one?
   > A: A critical value is the difference that corresponds to a *p* value of a the significance level we decided up front.
 I.e. you might estimate that a *p* value of 0.05 corresponds to a difference of means of 3 kg of the weights of your two samples.
-Your critical value on a 95% confidence level is then 3kg, your p-value treshold is 5%.
+Your critical value on a 95% confidence level is then 3kg, your *p* value treshold is 5%.

 * Q: In the Wikipedia article it is mentioned that some argue against the use of significance thresholds, that it could be sufficient to interpret the *p* value directly.
 What makes the use of significance thresholds important, other than to be able to state if a hypothesis can be rejected or not?